anvilproject/anvil-portal/content/learn/principal-investigators/budget-templates.md

 for your proposal by including the information highlighted in pink (mostly copying entries from your AnVIL Cost Estimator Google Sheet).

-Be sure to check that the prices are up to date by using the links listed below or in the AnVIL Cost Estimator.
+Be sure to check that the prices are up to date by using the links listed above or in the AnVIL Cost Estimator.

 ### Budget Justification Example Text